Please scroll down and click or tap any image to enlarge.

 My footsteps shattered the dead calm as I hiked down the escarpment.
 Loose rocks tumbled, clacked and crashed.
 Zup-zip-zup-zip of my arms rubbing against my Nylon jacket amplified a hundred times.

 Enough noise!
 I froze still and waited for silence.

 Relief lasted seconds, replaced by my steam engine breathing.

 Oh, no!
 NOW what?!!
 Choosha, choosha, choosha, choosha!!

 I'm standing stock still, holding my breath.
 What the heck is that?
 A monstrous factory in the middle of the desert?
-Hands clamped over my ears made it worse!
-How could that be?
+Hands over my ears makes it worse!
+How can that be?

 It was my blood pump-ing, pump-ing, pump-ing.